 Since our nails are part of our hands, it is also exposed to things that we handle every day.
 This can range from your dishwashing soap, your nail polish and mechanical contact.

-Household chores can be damaging to your nails because many of the solvents and cleaners that are used are not meant for your skin or nails.
+Household chores can damage your nails because many of the solvents and cleaners used are not meant for your skin or nails.

-It is a good practice to wear gloves while you are doing household chores, particularly when you are handling suspect material.
+It is a good practice to wear gloves while you are doing household chores, particularly when handling suspect material.

-That is why you have to make an effort to keep your nails strong if you don’t want them ending up with dry, sensitive, and brittle.
+That is why you have to make an effort to keep your nails strong if you don’t want them to end up dry, sensitive, and brittle.

 So how can you ensure beautiful, healthy nails?
 Here are some effective solutions: